A selection of images from past Animate Artists projects

-Animate Artists courses bring together experienced young musicians in exciting collaborations with other artists and art forms, taking place on a project-by-project basis at weekends and during school holidays.
-These courses normally last for a minimum of 4 days.
+Animate Artists courses bring together experienced young musicians in exciting collaborations with other artists and art forms.

 Taking place on a project-by-project basis at weekends, evenings and during school holidays, these courses normally last for a minimum of four days.
 Working together as an ensemble to create music from scratch, young musicians get the opportunity to work alongside choreographers, theatre directors or film-makers.